HL7/davinci-ecdx/input/pagecontent/background.md

 ### What Do Payers Do with Clinical Information

 Payers require clinical data from providers who order or provide services.
 They use this data to document prior authorization, process and audit claims, and confirm medical necessity and appropriateness.
 In addition, payers use clinical data to create risk profiles for members for value-based care contracts and population health adjustments.
-Quality reporting requirements and quality care scoring all require clinical data for evaluating clinical performance and outcomes. <span class="bg-success" markdown="1">Payers may also collect this clinical information to assist providers with care planning options</span><!-- new-content -->.
+Quality reporting requirements and quality care scoring all require clinical data for evaluating clinical performance and outcomes.
+Payers may also collect this clinical information to assist providers with care planning options .

 #### Example Scenarios